Hi,

 I even saw few physically handicapped people, with crippled legs or arms, but their hearts are stronger than gold.
 That is all you need.
 Few people ride on the mule's back, and few take the helicopter services, but that doesn't seem like a proper yatra to me.

-I think if you really want to have the blessings and joy of the trek then you should reach the lake on your own feet.
+I think, if you really want the blessings and joy of the trek, then you should reach the lake on your own feet.
 I assure you that it will benefit you.

 Personal Story - Chamba Manimahesh Yatra 2016

 It was twenty days earlier that I had left for my village.
-It rained days and nights, and therefore plan got postponed.
-It was the trip to Manimahesh that Ghosh(Shankar Ghosh) and I were planning since past few weeks.
-Second obstacle was the final viva for the M.tech. degree, that I would take at NIT Hamirpur on 26th of August.
+It rained for days and nights, and therefore, the plan got postponed.
+It was the trip to Manimahesh that Ghosh(Shankar Ghosh) and I had been planning for the past few weeks.
+The second obstacle was the final viva voce, which I would give as part of the completion of my master's at NIT Hamirpur, on August 26.

-On the evening of 26th a plan was made and Ashu Bhai(as Shankar calls him ) might join us the next day.
-Ashu bhai would tell us that he already have the three times experience of trekking up to the Manimahesh lake.
-Second most important thing that he had was his Alto car, which would prove to be very comforting and necessary in the rainy season.
+On the evening of the 26th, a plan was made, and Ashu Bhai(as Shankar calls him ) might join us the next day.
+Ashu bhai would tell us that he already has the experience of trekking up to the Manimahesh lake.
+The second most important thing that he had was his Alto car, which would prove to be very comforting and necessary in the rainy season.

-Ashu Bhai, Shankar and I are friends, met due to our jobs at different times and locations.
-With few intermediate communication gaps in last two three years, this trip would be my only one trip of its kind with all three of us.
+Ashu Bhai, Shankar, and I are friends from our jobs at different times and locations.
+With few intermediary communication gaps in the last two or three years, this trip would be my only trip of its kind with all three of us.

 It was a pleasure to go together on such a blessed journey.
 Next day Govinda, a carpenter who worked at Ashu bhai's home, was seated in Ashu's car that approached the dedh gate(three gates of NIT Hamirpur are name as 1st gate(main gate), 1.5(dedh) gate and 2nd Gate) in front of the Himgiri hostel at NIT Hamirpur.
-It was about fifteen minutes since we stood there waiting for them.
-Guitar and sleeping bag were other things that I carried on this trip, though they were not the absolute necessities.
+It had been about fifteen minutes since we stood there waiting for them.
+One Guitar and a sleeping bag were other things that I carried on this trip, though they were not absolute necessities.

 Road Journey from Hamirpur to Jot at Chamba

 Ashu bhai drove while Ghosh sat on the adjacent seat.
-Guitar was kept in the lap, while all other things were in the luggage box.
-Hamirpur to Jwala Mukhi temple, was a quick ride, and was full of discussions about each other and the place we were going to visit.
+The guitar was kept in the lap, while all other things were in the luggage box.
+Hamirpur to Jwala Mukhi temple was a quick ride, and was full of discussions about each other and the place we were going to visit.

-Mostly, stories are told to refresh our memories, and learn some more, so bigger the number of the persons in a car, better it is.
+Mostly, stories are told to refresh our memories and learn more, so the bigger the number of people in a car, the better it is.
 Govinda shared his experience about Bol Bam Yatra(Kanvar yatra) that he had completed with a bare feet walk of 100 kilometers from Sultanganj in Bihar to Baidyanath temple at Deoghar in Jharkhand.

 The aim of this yatra is to fetch some holy Ganga water from Sultanganj and take it to the lord Shiva temple Baidyanath at Deogarh in Jharkhand.
-This was his main source of confidence which showed itself while tirelessly he would climb the fifteen kilometers Manimahesh trek.
-Shankar also had few trekking experiences such as the Kheerganga , Kamrunaag, Bijli Mahadev, Sarahan(Bhima Kali), Sareolsar lake and Murari Devi treketc. so he was confident too.
+This was his main source of confidence, which showed itself while he tirelessly climbed the fifteen-kilometer Manimahesh trek.

-By the time we crossed Kangra and reached Shahpur, sky got overcasted with darkness, and it was the time to eat the dinner meal in the dhaba.
+By the time we crossed Kangra and reached Shahpur, the sky had become overcast with darkness, and it was time to eat dinner in the dhaba.
 Shankar had switched to the driver's seat, and our next stop would be over the mountain ridge at Jot.
-It was already around midnight, so we thought to take few hours sleep in the car itself.
+It was already around midnight, so we thought to take a few hours' sleep in the car itself.

 Night at Chamba Jot

-Road crosses the mountain ridge at Jot, leaving the Kangra's plains and entering into the more zig zag and steepy roads towards Chamba.
-At jot, it could be cold in nights even in the months of July and August.
-Our jackets and caps were of very much help.
-On the right of the road there was a two storey concrete building that looked like a home, but lights were already off.
+The road crosses the mountain ridge at Jot, leaving Kangra's plains and entering the more zig-zag and steep roads towards Chamba.
+At jot, it could be cold at night even in July and August.
+Our jackets and caps were of much help.
+On the right of the road, there was a two-storey concrete building that looked like a home, but the lights were already off.

-Ashu bhai took the sleeping bags and spotted an empty carriage van, with open roof, but under the rain shelter.
-He is the one with the longest legs and height among us and it was not comfortable for him to sleep in the car in a single seat.
-Remaining three of us managed to close our eyes and get subconscious till the morning.
+Ashu bhai took the sleeping bags and spotted an empty carriage van, with an open roof, but under a rain shelter.
+He is the one with the longest legs and height among us, and it was not comfortable for him to sleep in the car in a single seat.
+The remaining three of us managed to close our eyes and get subconscious till the morning.

 No comments: